PrestaShop/ga.tests.ui.pr/README.md

 |   `Node Version`    |      Node version to use to setup PrestaShop environment      |                     `14`                     |
 |     `Database`      |         Database engine on which PrestaShop will run          |                    `mysql`                   |

-⚠️ You can test your pull request on mysql or mariadb, if you feel like the sql engine could have a significant impact on the modifications you made, then you should run both.
+⚠️ You can test your pull request on mysql or mariadb, if you feel like the SQL engine could have a significant impact on the modifications you made, then you should run both.

 ### How to analyze results ?